bigandy/house-control/README.md

 - Restart pm2 with `pm2 restart "Next App"

 ## Weather API

 I am going to try out ClimaCell.

 ## Inside Temperature with DHT22 sensor

 I'm running this on the raspberry pi: [https://www.npmjs.com/package/node-dht-sensor]()

+## Future Ideas

+1. Music Search / Favorite on Sonos using Spotify API
+2. Radio Search / Favorite on Sonos with TuneIn / BBC
+3. Download each new Gilles Peterson show on a Sunday morning and save to Dropbox or SD card or SSD
+4. Login / Save favorites to user with Next-Auth and DB
+5. Fix Temperature Sensor.
+Record temperature / Humidity to local DB
+6. Record Ctemperature / Humidity to local DB
+7. Graph temperature over time from data in DB